 Products used in the home with poisonous, flammable or corrosive properties are considered Household Hazardous Waste or HHWs.
 We’ve taken the term “HHWs” a step further by including a slew of toxins that are currently impacting our rivers.
 These emerging contaminants include pharmaceuticals, personal care products, cleaning agents, and plastics.
 We must acknowledge the end life of these products and determine alternative recycling and disposal practices that support a healthy environment.

 Household Hazardous Waste (HHW) materials should be safely disposed of at the Summit County Resource Allocation Park (SCRAP).
-The SCRAP is located at the landfill, 639 CR 66 (Landfill Road) in Dillon.
+The SCRAP is located at the landfill, on Landfill Rd. in Dillon.
 Please read below for fees and hours.

 What is HHW?